-Aquaculture Certification is available to legitimate producers of aquaculture products on Florida farms and an application [ ] for certification may be obtained online or by contacting the Division at (850) 617-7600.
+Aquaculture Certification is available to legitimate producers of aquaculture products on Florida farms.
+An application [ ] for certification may be obtained online or by contacting the division at (850) 617-7600.
 The Aquaculture Certificate application requires: 1) name, address and phone number, 2) aquaculture facility location, 3) description of production facilities, 4) list of the products cultured and estimated annual production.
 Applications must be signed by the farmer to certify that the statements in the application are true and that the farmer agrees to abide by Best Management Practices for Aquaculture [ ].
 The fee for Aquaculture Certification is $100, annually, expiring on June 30 of each year.

 1) What is an Aquaculture Certificate of Registration?

 Floridians that are raising aquatic species for commercial sale must annually acquire an Aquaculture Certificate of Registration from the Florida Department of Agriculture and Consumer Services.
 Aquaculture Certification identifies your aquaculture products as cultured/raised products and identifies you as an aquaculturist so that there is no misidentification with the wild resource.